Law: Thinking Like a Lawyer

 Scholarships

-We offer need-based scholarships in each cohort to students exhibiting high potential who need assistance affording the associated cost.
+We offer need-based scholarships in each cohort to students exhibiting high potential and an inability to pay full tuition.
 If you would like to be considered for a scholarship but you: